CrowdStrike/falconpy/README.md

 ```

 ### More samples
-If you are interesting in reviewing more examples of FalconPy usage, this repository also maintains a collection of [samples](https://github.com/CrowdStrike/falconpy/tree/main/samples) to help get you started with integrating CrowdStrike Falcon into your DevOps processes.
+If you are interested in reviewing more examples of FalconPy usage, this repository also maintains a collection of [samples](https://github.com/CrowdStrike/falconpy/tree/main/samples) to help get you started with integrating CrowdStrike Falcon into your DevOps processes.

 ## Documentation and Support 📖
 FalconPy is a community-driven open source project designed to assist developers with implementing CrowdStrike's APIs within their applications, and is not a formal CrowdStrike product.
 As such it carries no formal support, expressed or implied.